timofeysie/loranthifolia/README.md

-# A WikiData List app with Ionic 4 alpha 7
+# A WikiData List app with Ionic 4

 Using the latest alpha for Ionic 4, this project is to create a simple demo app to compare with a React Native app.
 The app will parse WikiData and Wikipedia for a list of content and provide a master detail view of the results.